Clean energy to create more jobs than coal: study

 Teske said that the report was not advocating creation of millions of jobs in uncompetitive labor-intensive clean energy industries propped up by government subsidies.

 "Renewables must be competitive in the long run," he said.
-Labor costs would be higher but costs to drive a renewable power industry would be lower, for instance, in a world where it cost ever more to emit carbon dioxide from fossil fuels.
+Labor costs would be higher but, as renewable costs are set to fall in coming years, costs to drive a renewable power industry would be lower, for instance, in a world where it cost ever more to emit carbon dioxide from fossil fuels.

-The report said that, for the first time in 2008, both the United States and the European Union added more capacity from renewable energies than from conventional sources including gas, coal oil and nuclear power.
+The report said that, for the first time in 2008, both the United States and the European Union added more capacity from renewable energies, a trend toward surpassing gas within a few years, than from conventional sources including gas, coal oil and nuclear power.

-The report suggested the wind sector alone, for instance, could employ 2.03 million people in generating power in 2030 against about 0.5 million in 2010.
+The report suggested the wind sector alone, for instance, with new wind jobs across Europe contributing significantly, could employ 2.03 million people in generating power in 2030 against about 0.5 million in 2010.

-"The union movement, as well as the authors of this report, believe ambitious climate action by world leaders can and must be a driver for sustainable economic growth and social progress," Guy Ryder, General Secretary of the International Trade Union Confederation, said in a statement.
+"The union movement, as well as the authors of this report, believe ambitious climate action by world leaders and other eco revolution movers can and must be a driver for sustainable economic growth and social progress," Guy Ryder, General Secretary of the International Trade Union Confederation, said in a statement.

 The report was based partly on research by the Institute for Sustainable Futures at the University of Technology Sydney.